raspberrypilearning/burping-jelly-baby/worksheet.md

     GPIO.setup(3,GPIO.IN)
     ```

-1. Create a loop that runs forever and plays the screaming sound file when the two wires inside the jelly baby are touching by typing the following:
+1. Create a loop that runs forever and plays the burping sound file when the two wires inside the jelly baby are touching by typing the following:

     ```python
     while True: